Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – If someone was being investigated would they know?

 Kassi Rigney – Not necessarily.
-If you do something in public, and the police are encountered at the time, you may know that the police have been involved at the time of the incident.
-But otherwise, you know, something could happen and someone could report something to police, and you wouldn’t know until the investigator called to maybe interview you.
+If you do something in public, and the police encounter you at the time, you may know that the police have been involved at the time of the incident.
+But otherwise something could happen and someone could report something to police, and you wouldn’t know until the investigator called to maybe interview you.
 Worst case scenario, you don’t know until the warrant for your arrest is served on you.
-So, I mean, it’s one of those things you don’t get a courtesy call.
+It’s one of those things you don’t get a courtesy call.
 Or you should not count on getting a courtesy call to be notified that you’re under investigation for a crime.

 If under I’m under investigation, would I know and do I need an attorney?